Euro pinned near four-week low ahead of ECB decision

 "The BOJ is trying to get markets to price in a hike using forward guidance instead of using media outlets, which is a good change," he said.
 "But markets aren't used to it, so that's one reason why yen volatility has risen in recent weeks."

-(Reporting by Kevin Buckland in Tokyo and Sruthi Shankar in London; Editing by Shri Navaratnam and Mark Potter)
+(Reporting by Kevin Buckland in Tokyo and Sruthi Shankar in London; Editing by Shri Navaratnam, Mark Potter and Chizu Nomiyama)